slzhou-xy/GREEN/README.md

 ```
 You can set **exp_id** in the `main.py`.

-When running the model for the first time, it preprocesses the data, which will take some time, so be patient.
+When running the model for the first time, it preprocesses the data to get pretrained time encoding, grid trajectory, road feature, etc, which will take some time, so be patient.